edly-io/edly-selfhosted/README.md

     tutor local launch

+## Development

+To work on the "survey_api" application locally, bind-mount it with:

+    tutor mounts add ./survey_api

 ## License

 This work is licensed under the terms of the [GNU Affero General Public License (AGPL)](https://github.com/edly-io/edly-selfhosted/blob/main/LICENSE.txt>).